BananaTransfer/BananaTransfer/README.md

 npm run migration:run
 ```

-## Run two servers locally for testing the communication between servers
+### Run two servers locally for testing the communication between servers

 You can run two instances of the application locally for testing purposes.
 This can be useful for testing communication between servers.

+#### Create configuration file for serverB

-For this you need to create a .env file for the second server instance: `.env.serverB`:
+You need to create a .env file for the second server instance: `.env.serverB`:
 the following parameters need to be changed compared to the first server instance:

 ```txt